 On the other hand, constantly monitoring your progress is like pulling up a carrot to see if it is growing!

 There’s only one way out of this dilemma: Presence.
-That’s the bigger space in yourself that can hold the awareness that something feels “not right” in your life while also holding something in you that is impatient for things to be right.
+That’s the bigger space in yourself that can everything that comes up in you.
+Presence can hold the awareness that something isn’t right in you life, while simultaneously making room for something in you that is impatient, wanting to feel better now.

 From the spacious curiosity of Presence, you can honor the need to assess your progress, without getting merged with something in you that is impatient or judgmental about your progress.
-You can sense of the rightness of the steps you are taking to address painful issues in your life.
+In this bigger space, there is room for a way forward.
+Presence allows you to sense of the rightness of the steps you are taking to address painful issues in your life.

 And most important of all, from Presence, you can offer yourself and all your inner “guests” the unconditional acceptance that is the ideal environment for inner movement and change.